sysesc/galaxy_book_s_driver_pack/README.md

 The operation completed successfully.
 ```

-You can see that i only have windows 11 pro.
-If you have more that one, you need to change the "index" in the following mount commands, to add the drivers to the edition you would like to install.
+As you can see i only have windows 11 pro.
+If you have more than that just continue as normal, but when installing windows later, choose the windows edition that is displayed as having the index 1 here.

+All following commands can be run in powershell as administrator

-### Create mountpoints
+### Create the mountpoints
 ```cmd
 md C:\mount\install
 md C:\mount\boot
 md C:\mount\winre
 ```

-### Put the drivers somewhere
-I placed the drivers folder from this repo in "C:\\"

 ### Mount images
 ```cmd